 Ultra-Fast Fashion

 There is an even faster fashion now, referred to as ultra-fast fashion.
 Brands include SHEIN, Missguided, Forever 21, Zaful, Boohoo, and Fashion Nova.
-It is a recent phenomenon that is as bad as it sounds.6Ultra fast fashion turns fast fashion’s ‘weeks’ into days and ‘dozens of styles’ into hundreds and thousands.
+It is a recent phenomenon that is as bad as it sounds.22 “Ultra fast fashion turns fast fashion’s ‘weeks’ into days and ‘dozens of styles’ into hundreds and thousands.
 The numbers alone sound sinister.
 Brands like SHEIN and Boohoo are reportedly posting thousands of new styles to their websites on a daily basis.
 Sometimes, knockoffs of trending celebrity and pop culture styles will appear online in as little as 24 hours.”
-Social media, influencer culture, and online hauls certainly stoked the fire in the creation of ultra-fast fashion.7
+Social media, influencer culture, and online hauls certainly stoked the fire in the creation of ultra-fast fashion.23

 “A generation now views ultra-fast fashion’s historically low price points and disposable culture as the norm, with many young people considering garments worn out after only a few washes.
-This overproduction and quick disposal has exacerbated fashion’s waste crisis.”8
+This overproduction and quick disposal has exacerbated fashion’s waste crisis.”24

 H&M Store, Times Square in New York City.
 Photo by Will Buckner on Flickr, Creative Commons license (CC BY 2.0).